xenon-middleware/xenon/docs/development/adaptor/adding_adaptor.md

 Next, we need to implement `createFileSystem` in the `GridFTPFileAdaptor` class.
 This method is called whenever the uses creates a new filesystem of this type.
 For example:

-   FileSystem.create("gridftp", "myserver.edu", credential, properties);
+   FileSystem.create("gridftp", "gsiftp://myserver.edu", credential, properties);

-Xenon will use the "gridftp" name to lookup the GridFTPFileAdaptor, and invoke the `createFileSystem` method using the provide location, credentials, and properties.
-It looks like this:
+Xenon will use the "gridftp" name to lookup the GridFTPFileAdaptor, and invoke the `createFileSystem` method using the provided location, credentials, and properties.
+The invoked method looks like this:

     @Override
     public FileSystem createFileSystem(String location, Credential credential, Map<String, String> properties) throws XenonException {